datayoga-io/datayoga/docs/src/guide/README.md

 ## Install Docker

-This is needed for running a local job runner
+This is needed for running a local Spark job runner

 https://docs.docker.com/get-docker/